fgrandel/meteor-versioning/README.md

 * Security (allow/deny) does not work for versioned collections.
 * The current mutator API is too low-level.
 We should implement the full MiniMongo API.
+We also should simplify property configuration (e.g. discover type by convention).
+* We should provide a high-level versioning API.
+* We should have a test suite.
 * If you publish a versioned collection under a different name to the client (by manually publishing documents from it under a different collection name) then you won't be able to change that collection from the client directly.
 You'll have to change the original collection and wait for the changes to propagate.
-* We should provide a high-level versioning API.

 Package Dependencies